 I love using Bon Ami on my white porcelain farmhouse sink.
 It’s also excellent for bathroom sinks, bathtubs, and anywhere you need a bit more scrubbing.

 Lemons and lemon juice are also naturally bleaching and antibacterial.
 Rubbing it on your wooden cutting board is a great way to clean and disinfect it.
 Just let it sit and then rinse it off with water.

 Alcohol is also a disinfectant.
 You can either use rubbing alcohol that you can find in drug stores.
 Alternatively, you can buy vodka – just get something cheap.

 There is a good chance you already own some essential oils.
 They are a great addition to your cleaning routine.

 - optional: add a few drops of essential oils (such as lemon, tea tree, rosemary etc).

-- Measure ingredients and pour them into a glass bottle.
+- Measure the ingredients and pour them into a glass bottle.

 Homemade Dish Soap: